zkyseu/O2SFormer/README.md

 ## Acknowledgement
 * Our project is based on mmdetection and CLRNet.
 Thanks for their great work!
-* We also thanks the PaddleDetection for providing the code of HybridEncoder.
+* We also thank the PaddleDetection for providing the code of HybridEncoder.